-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's Staff Code of Conduct.
-The headteacher will be the ultimate decisionmaker in respect of all low-level concerns, though they may wish to collaborate with the DSL.
+The School Leader will use the information collected to categorise the type of behaviour and determine any further action, in line with the school's Staff Code of Conduct.
+The School Leader will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.
 Record keeping